jackie-daytona/ChessVar/README.md

+# Chess Variant Game (Python)
+A simplified command-line chess variant built from scratch in Python

-**Update:** In March 2025 I decided to revisit this project to make it a better reflection of my current skill level (it was originally written in November '23).
-My planned upgrades include improving the logic (more functional/modular, less five paragraph essay functions), adding the remaining rules to make it a full chess game, and converting from a cli to gui (likely using pygame).
-Stay tuned!
+In May 2025, I decided to revisit and upgrade this project, originally written in November 2023, to better reflect my current skill level.
+Planned improvements include modularizing the game logic, implementing the full ruleset, and converting the interface from command-line to a graphical version using Pygame.

-This program plays an abstract board game on the command line that is a variant of chess.
-The starting position for the game is the normal starting positon for standard chess, and, like standard chess, white moves first.
-The winner is the first player to capture all of an opponent's pieces of one type: e.g. capturing all of the opponent's knights would win the game or caputuring all of the opponent's pawns would win the game.
-The king is not a special piece in this game -- there is no check or checkmate.
-Pieces move and capture the same as in standard chess, except there is no castling, en passant or pawn promotion.
-Each pawn can move two spaces forward on its first move but not on subsequent moves.
+## The current version features:

+    A playable chess variant where the goal is to capture all of one piece type (e.g. all knights or all pawns).

+    Classic chess movements for all pieces, with simplified rules (no check/checkmate, no castling, en passant, or promotion).

+    A fully functional board system, piece movement validation, and win condition tracking.

+    Clean separation between game logic (game.py), base piece behavior (piece.py), and individual piece rules (subpieces.py).

+This project emphasizes fundamental OOP principles (inheritance, encapsulation), board manipulation, and rule validation in a turn-based game context.

+Stay tuned for the GUI upgrade and final rule implementation!